The Dual-Layer Contract¶

 This is the load-bearing point of the contract.

 “Untrusted” usually means data that crossed a boundary you don’t control — network input, a deserialized file, an external API.
 The natural reflex is to validate at that boundary and then trust the data internally.
+We call that a load: a one-shot transfer of confidence from an external source into a trusted in-memory representation.

 state(commitId) is itself a boundary, even though the data never left the